 Welcome to the Panther family!
-We’re excited that you’ll be attending UWM and becoming part of the Atmospheric Science major!
-On this page, you’ll find some helpful information for getting off on the right foot from your first day on campus.
+We’re excited that you’ll be attending UWM and becoming part of the Atmospheric Science major.
+On this page, you’ll find some helpful information for getting off on the right foot before you even set foot on campus!

 New Student Orientation

-From the moment you move in to the dorms in late August, you’re at home here at UWM!
+From the moment you move into the dorms in late August, you’re at home here at UWM!
 The best way to set yourself up for lasting success is to get involved, and we’ve got several ways in which you can do so once you’ve arrived on campus.
-We hold a Fall Welcome BBQ at the end of August each year for all new and returning students at the UWM Alumni House, and we invite you to come meet your fellow classmates!
-Shortly after the semester gets started, the student-led Atmospheric Science Club and Greater Milwaukee Chapter of the American Meteorological Society organizations will hold their first meetings, and you’re welcome to attend!
+We have two student-led clubs, the Atmospheric Science Club and brand-new The Climate Consensus, and each will hold their first meeting shortly after the semester begins.
+We also have a professional club that meets on campus, the Greater Milwaukee Chapter of the American Meteorological Society, which typically meets early in the semester as well.
+You’re welcome to attend any or all of these meetings!
 Our Innovative Weather program also typically holds a pre-internship over the course of several weeks from September to October that’s open to all interested students, including new freshmen.
+You can even become involved with faculty-led undergraduate research as early as your first semester on campus!
 Plus, there are many more clubs and organizations available across campus.

-If you’d like more information or have questions about getting started, please contact the Atmospheric Science Program Coordinator.
+If you’d like more information or have questions about getting started, please contact the Program Chair.
 If you’re in the Milwaukee area, whether for New Student Orientation or otherwise, we’d be happy to arrange a visit to our campus and program.